Ryal02/CRM_ONLINE_ASSESSMENT/README.md

 ### After setting up both backend and frontend, you can now access your application in the browser.

 - API should be running at http://localhost:8005
-- Frontend should be running at http://localhost:5173
+- Frontend should be running at http://localhost:5173 ( Add env variable: VITE_API_URL=http://localhost:8005/api/ )
 - Look envsample for env variables
 ## Use seeder account to login if ever authentication is need